cicsdev/cics-bundle-scripts/addtocicsbundle/README.md

 Exiting with RC=0
 ~~~~

-The output directory can now be copied to the CICS platform home on zFS (by default /var/cicsts/CICSPlex/_platform1_/ ) as described in [Platform directory structure in z/OS UNIX](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.productoverview.doc/concepts/platforms_directory_structure.html).
+The bundles/MyBundle directory can now be copied to zFS, such as the CICS platform home /var/cicsts/CICSPlex/_platform1_/.
+Details of the CICS platform home are described in [Platform directory structure in z/OS UNIX](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.productoverview.doc/concepts/platforms_directory_structure.html).

-Alternatively, the CICS bundle could be staged ready for later deployment, for example you could use the [pushcicsbundletoucd](../pushcicsbundletoucd) script to create a component version of the bundle in IBM UrbanCode Deploy.
+Alternatively, the bundles/MyBundle directory can be copied (staged) to IBM UrbanCode Deploy ready for later deployment using the [pushcicsbundletoucd](../pushcicsbundletoucd) script.